ublue-os/hwe/README.md

     docker.io/mirrorgooglecontainers/cuda-vector-add:v0.1
 ```

+## Video playback

+Additional runtime packages are added for enabling hardware-accelerated video playback.
+[Some additional configuration may be needed to enable support in flatpak](https://github.com/elFarto/nvidia-vaapi-driver/issues/23).

 ## Acknowledgements

 Thanks to Alex Diaz for advice, and who got this working first, check out this repo: